vdurante/asp.net_n-layered_web_applications/README.md

 ## Part I. Building the foundation

-  Part one describes the theory behind software architecture, design patterns, general conventions, the ASP.NET MVC framework and the ASP.NET Boilerplate framework.
+  Part one describes the theory behind software architecture, software engineering, design patterns, general conventions, the ASP.NET MVC framework and the ASP.NET Boilerplate framework.